-Continuity Logic participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-Continuity Logic is committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+Continuity Logic participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
+Continuity Logic is committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List. https://www.privacyshield.gov

 Continuity Logic is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Continuity Logic complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Continuity Logic complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Continuity Logic is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Continuity Logic may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Continuity Logic has further committed to cooperate with the EU data protection authorities (DPAs) for EU employees, and the Swiss Federal Data Protection and Information Commissioner for Swiss employees, with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU or Switzerland, respectively, in the context of the employment relationship.
+Continuity Logic has further committed to cooperate with the EU data protection authorities (DPAs) for EU employees regarding unresolved Privacy Shield complaints concerning human resources data transferred from the EU, in the context of the employment relationship.

 Under certain conditions, more fully described on the Privacy Shield website [https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint], you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.